 Criteria for data accuracy, raster resolution, and hydrologic and hydraulic modelling established in Section 3.3 guide the necessary reporting metrics to track the cumulative topographical error associated with each data set.
-Refer to Section 3.8 for geospatial metadata accuracy reporting considerations and Section 5.5.3 for mapping accuracy reporting considerations.
-Verification of the required data accuracy should always be performed independently of data collection as described in Section 3.4.5.
+Refer to Section 3.8 for geospatial

 Collection under best practices and verification of the survey data is not necessarily enough to quantify the accuracy of a flood modelling and mapping process; other data sources and the modelling will also introduce uncertainty and impact the accuracy of the flooding hazard limit (flood line).
 Calibration and sensitivity analysis of these modelled data may reduce these issues.
 However, quantification of those non-survey data or modelling errors are beyond the scope of this Technical Bulletin.
 For provincial guidance related to hydrologic and hydraulic model calibration, validation, and sensitivity analyses, please refer to other available MNRF technical guidance.